paulohsilvapinto/csv_to_parquet_aws_datalake/README.md

 ### How to deploy the project to AWS

 1. Meet the requirements specified on session above.
-2. Change the parameter values for *.properties files that are inside the infra directory.
+2. Change the parameter values on \*.properties files, which are inside the *infra* directory.
 You **must** change at least every bucket name.
-   *Remember: A S3 bucket name must be globally unique!*
+   ***Remember:*** *A S3 bucket name must be globally unique!*
-3. Run the commands below, specifying the environment you want to deploy.
-The environment value must be the name of a .properties file.
+3. Run the commands below, specifying the *environment* you want to deploy.
+The *environment* value must be the name of a *.properties* file.
    > cd PATH\TO\THE\PROJECT
    > .\infra\deploy.ps1 *environment*

    *Et Voilà!* Your AWS infrastructure was created!

 ### Quick Start

-*Before beginning*: if you want to receive the messages published to AWS SNS, do not forget to subscribe your e-mail to the SNS Topic.
+**Before beginning**: if you want to receive the messages published to AWS SNS, do not forget to subscribe your e-mail to the SNS Topic.

-Open the "test-data" project directory.
+Open the *test-data* project directory.
 Each subdirectory represents a group of csv files that we can load into AWS.
-Let's name this subdirectory as "Data description directory".
+Let's name this subdirectory as *"Data description directory"*.
 Choose one of these subdirectories and get into it.
-Now, by running the commands below, every CSV file inside "incoming_data" directory is uploaded to Amazon S3 and later archived into the "archived_data" directory.
+Now, by running the commands below, every CSV file inside *incoming_data* directory is uploaded to Amazon S3 and later archived into the *archived_data* directory.
 > cd PATH\TO\THE\PROJECT\INTO\DATA_DESC_DIR
 > .\upload_data_to_s3.ps1 *environment*